Latipay/LatipaySDK-iOS-Demo/README.md

     LatipaySDK.processLatipayRequest(url: url) { (latipayOrder, error) in

-        //save orderId and status into server for customer }
+        //save orderId and status into server
+    }

     return true